Brian Laundrie’s parents ‘grieving privately’; cause of death still undetermined, lawyer says - NewsBreak

 Laundrie disappeared six days before Petito’s body was discovered.
 Bertolino told News Nation’s Ashleigh Banfield that he would go hiking often so his parents weren’t concerned about him leaving to go to the reserve.

 “He’s a young man; they weren’t concerned,” Bertolino said.
-“They thought he was … clearing his mind.”Brian Laundrie update: Remains found in Florida park identified as Gabby Petito’s fiancé
+“They thought he was … clearing his mind.”Brian Laundrie’s family changes story on when they last saw him

 News Nation’s Brian Entin reported that police had kept tabs on Laundrie before he disappeared by placing surveillance cameras around his family’s home, but they missed him leaving to go to the reserve.
 Authorities said the lack of charges against Laundrie prevented them from taking more drastic measures.